merenlab/anvio.org/help/main/programs/anvi-interactive/index.md

 Initiates an interactive environment in your default browser.

-Although it is generally associated with the typical concentric circles of 'oimcs data, the anvi'o interactive interface has many forms and off Anvi'o.
-Anvi'oers a vast amount of functionality, from manual reconstruction of genomes from metagenomes to refinement of metagenome-assembled genomes, displaying nucleotide-level coverage patterns, single-nucleotide variants, pangenomes, phylogenomic trees, and more.
+Although it is generally associated with the typical concentric circles of 'oimcs data, the anvi'o interactive interface has many forms and offers Anvi'oers a vast amount of functionality, from manual reconstruction of genomes from metagenomes to refinement of metagenome-assembled genomes, displaying nucleotide-level coverage patterns, single-nucleotide variants, pangenomes, phylogenomic trees, and more.
 While the circular display is the default method for data presentation, you can also display your data in a rectangular from (as seen [here](http://merenlab.org/tutorials/interactive-interface/#lets-go-all-corners)).

 In fact, the interface has many of its own blog posts, including a pretty comprehensive introductory tutorial [here](http://merenlab.org/tutorials/interactive-interface/) and a breakdown of its data types [here](http://merenlab.org/2016/02/27/the-anvio-interactive-interface/).